mc36/freeRtr/readme.md

 * telnet 127.0.0.1 20003
 * telnet 127.0.0.1 20004

+## contributing

 to start coding on the project, take a look on the following:
 * grep me-the in the sources to see how to add a show command
 * grep ifcHdlc to see how to add a new interface encapsulation
 * take a look on rtrDownload to see an exmaple routing protocol

-## contributing
+* in most of the folders there is a class to extend or implment

-feel free to reach us on the mailing lists with your patches, ideas, feature requests, etc.
+feel free to reach us on the mailing lists with your patches, ideas, feature requests, etc

 ## additional information